x6zeng/nlpactivelearning/index.md

 </ol>

 <br>
-There are also three main strategies to select the subset of data that is most informative to the current model.
+<h5>Three main strategies to select the subset of data that is most informative to the current model.</h5>
 <br>

 <ol>